Easy-to-read information about insect repellents – what they are, how to use them safely and possible side effects.

 Sweat, water contact and rubbing from clothing can affect how long a repellent may be effective.
 Water resistant repellents are available.

 There are some insect repellents made from a blend of herbs and essential oils such as citronella, lavender, lemongrass, rosemary, tea tree, eucalyptus and peppermint.
 These generally have a weaker or shorter-lived repellent effect.
 They may be more suitable where there is no risk of exposure to mosquito-borne diseases.
+Read more about essential oils and how to use them safely.

 Insect repellents in babies and children